 A customer journey map is a diagram that illustrates how your customers interact with your company and engage with your products, website, and/or services.
 It visualizes the customer’s experience with your brand step by step from introduction to point of sale.

 Think back to the last time you went on a trip.

 How was the experience?
 Did you have a good flight?
 Was it easy to find delicious food and comfortable lodging?
-Maybe you got lost along the way, or found yourself stuck in bad weather or with unexpected delays.
+Maybe you got lost along the way, found yourself stuck in bad weather, or had unexpected delays.

-Customer journeys are like any trip—they can be marked by positive experiences and interactions or riddled with bad service, frustrating delays, or confusing directions.
+Customer journeys are like any trip—they can be marked by positive experiences and interactions or riddled with bad service, frustrating wait times, or confusing directions.